 And ...

 ".... the point of Secret Cinema, nobody is supposed to know what they will be doing or which film they will be watching before they turn up.This time it is truly epic in scale.
 A 190,000 sq foot space has been transformed into the world of the film.
 Props from the actual movie have been flown over, driven up the M3 and bolted into place.
-It's completely immersive from the moment the audience gathers a statue of Robert Stephenson at Euston station from where they are led to the venue."
+It's completely immersive from the moment the audience gathers a statue of Robert Stephenson at Euston station from where they are led to the venue."- from The Telegraph.

 And Wired reported: